ianstormtaylor/slate/docs/concepts/the-document-model.md

 Just like the DOM, Slate's `Block` and `Inline` nodes can be "void" nodes, meaning that they have no content inside of them.
 When the `isVoid` flag of a node is enabled, it will be specially rendered, to preserve the editing experience that a user expects, without any extra work.

-Note though, even though the node is "void", it will still have an empty text node inside of it, as described above.
+Note that even though the node is "void", it will still have an empty text node inside of it.
+Because of...

+### Leaf Text Nodes

+One constraint of Slate documents is that the leaf nodes are always `Text` nodes.
+No `Block` or `Inline` node will ever have no children.
+It will always have at least an empty text node.
+(However, you can _render_ text-less nodes, see the [Void Nodes](#void-nodes) section above!)

+This constraint means that [`Selections`](../reference/models/selection.md) can always refer to text nodes, and many text-node-level operations are always "safe" regardless of the tree's structure.